 Assigning a legacy contact is very quick and easy to do.
 If you are interested in setting up the legacy feature on your account, simply follow the steps listed below.
 (You may also want to share this information with your family and friends who don't know about this worthwhile feature.)

 - Go to the top right of your Facebook page.

-- Click Manage Account at the bottom of the list.
+- Click "Manage Account" at the bottom of the list.

-- Click Send.
+- Click "Manage Account."

-A memorialized account is a place for friends and family to gather and share memories after a person who has passed away.
+A memorialized account is a place for friends and family to gather and share memories after a person has passed away.
 Memorialized accounts have the following key features:

 - No one can log into a memorialized account.

 - Memorialized accounts cannot be changed if a legacy contact is not listed.